-On the other hand, email marketing generates a staggering 3800% return over investment.
+On the other hand, email marketing generates a staggering 3800% return on investment.
 No, we’re not biased towards email.
 If you consider how an email list is acquired and how cost-effective email marketing is, it’s easy to understand the massive ROI difference between social media and email marketing.

 Bottom line: Support email marketing with social media marketing.

 But that’s no reason to underestimate social media.
 It’s improving day by day and helping thousands of businesses grow leads like never before.
 So our suggestion would be to give your email marketing a good mix with quality social media marketing tactics, and your marketing campaigns will surely become a success.